Camel-RD/KlonsLIB.Design/README.md

 Package is also backwards compatible with .Netfranework projects (net472).

-The KlonsLib.Design solution contains project TestForm which demonstrates how to implement editable collection and setup the project for build with multiple target frameworks (net472; net7-windows).
+The KlonsLib.Design solution contains a project TestForm which demonstrates how to implement editable collection and setup the project for building with multiple target frameworks (net472; net7-windows).